 Glow offers functionalities to extract, transform and load (ETL) genomic variant data into Spark DataFrames, enabling manipulation, filtering, quality control and transformation between file formats.

-3.1 Data Simulation
+5.1 Data Simulation

-The data simulation notebooks below generate genotypes, phenotypes and covariates at a user-defined scale.
+These data simulation notebooks generate phenotypes, covariates and genotypes at a user-defined scale.
 This dataset can be used for integration and scale-testing.